-PREREQUISITE: Algebra I GT
+PREREQUISITE: Algebra I

 Advanced Geometry is offered to students who meet eligibility requirements.
+This rigorous course will help prepare students interested in taking advanced courses in high school.
 This is a high school credit course and counts toward the student's high school grade-point average.
 Geometry is grade weighted.

-Algebra I GT
+Advanced Algebra I